-Cats with known exposure to rabies or with any signs, even subtle ones, will need to be quarantined to protect people and other animals from exposure.
-Sick animals with suspected rabies will need to be euthanized.
+Cats with possible exposure to rabies will need to be quarantined to protect people and other animals from exposure.
+Sick animals with suspected Rabies will need to be euthanized.

-If a cat with suspected rabies has bitten a person, that cat will need to be quarantined for ten days.
-This is because we know that death occurs soon after signs of rabies appear.
-If the cat does not die during the quarantine, then the bite could not have transmitted rabies to that person.
+If any cat has bitten a person, that cat will need to be quarantined for ten days.
+This is because we know that a cat that is contagious will have signs of rabies within 10 days.
+If the cat does not show any symptoms during the quarantine and remains healthy, then the cat was not contagious at the time of the bite and would not have transmitted rabies to that person.

-The only way to definitely diagnose rabies is through analysis of the brain tissue.
-After death, the brain must be sent to a pathologist for testing.
+The only way to definitively diagnose rabies is through analysis of the brain tissue after death.
+The brain must be sent to a pathologist for testing.

 What does a cat with rabies look like?